ucb-bar/midas/README.md

 ### MIDAS Compiler

 First of all, we assume the target design is written in Chisel.
-To generate the FPGA simulator for the target design, just pass the target design with a configuration to `MidasCompiler`:
+To generate the FPGA simulator for the target design, just pass the target design with a configuration to `midas.MidasCompiler`:
 ```scala
 // mod: Module (target design)
 // dir: File (target directory)